VergillR/rise-notifier-browser-extension/README.md

 And then adding the extension manually to the browser:
 1. open Google Chrome / Opera / Vivaldi / any Chromium-based browser
-2. enter "about://extensions" in the URL bar
+2. enter *chrome://extensions* in the URL bar (replace *chrome* with the name of your browser if you do not use Chrome, like *opera* or *vivaldi*)
 3. enable "Developer Mode"
 4. click "Load Unpacked"
-5. select the extension's directory and click OK.
+5. select the extension's directory and click OK
+6. disable "Developer Mode" (keep Developer Mode on if you want to debug the extension)

 ### Adding extra languages
 To add an extra language: